dfisher95350/dfisher95350.github.io/repositories/index.md

 ## DevOps

+- [devops](https://dfisher95350.github.io/devops/) - A private repository of general DevOps projects and topics.
 - [docker](https://dfisher95350.github.io/docker/) - A private repository containing configurations for test and study.
 - [gradle](https://dfisher95350.github.io/gradle/) - A private repository used to bootstrap complex, feature-rich, polyglot projects for the Java Virtual Machine (JVM).
 Lays a foundation that includes a whole lotta **Spring** (including **Spring Boot**).
 - [kubernetes](https://dfisher95350.github.io/kubernetes/) - A private repository containing configurations for test and study.